fisherynwa/multi_pfa/README.txt

 b) ./data/ Here is stored the MALDI data.

-c)./results/ The obtained results in terms of tables and figures will be stored in this subfolder.
+c)./results/ Your results in terms of tables and figures will be stored in this subfolder.

   ###############################################################

  Description:
-Program "multi_pfa()" performs the Multi-PFA approach described in the paper.
+This function: "multi_pfa()" performs our Multi-PFA approach.
 The program considers the last category as a baseline.

 	Usage